xuxuefen007/monomorium-pharaonis-atac/README.md

 ### `motif_embedding_tsne_umap.R`
 **Motif embedding–based t-SNE and UMAP clustering of high-confidence caste-biased motifs**：This script performs embedding-based clustering and visualization of high-confidence gyne- and worker-biased transcription factor motifs obtained after RF/LDA-based boundary filtering.
 Motifs are embedded using an information-content–weighted distributional representation (PPMI with truncated SVD, as a stable alternative to GloVe) and visualized with t-SNE and UMAP.
 Clustering quality is assessed using adjusted Rand index, purity, and classification accuracy, with misclassified motifs explicitly highlighted for diagnostic purposes.

+### `motif_embedding_RF_SVM_nestedCV.R`
+**Nested cross-validated RF and SVM classification of high-confidence caste-biased motifs**：This script applies an information-content–weighted PPMI–SVD motif embedding followed by nested cross-validation with Random Forest and linear SVM classifiers to evaluate and classify high-confidence gyne- and worker-biased transcription factor motifs.
+Model performance is assessed using standard metrics, and motifs with inconsistent predictions are highlighted as potential boundary or ambiguous regulators.